-If you are suffering from the above PMS/PMT symptoms, it is a very good idea to be screened for polycystic ovaries (PCOS), as there is a strong association between high sugar levels, high insulin levels, polycystic ovaries (PCOS) and exaggerated hormonal symptoms pre menstrually and menstrually.
+If you are suffering from the above PMS/PMT symptoms, it is a very good idea to be screened for polycystic ovaries (PCOS), as there is a strong association with high sugar levels, high insulin levels and exaggerated hormonal symptoms pre-menstrually and menstrually.
 This screening may include a scan and possibly blood test which can be carried out here at The Surrey Park Clinic.

 High sugar, high carbohydrate snacking diets make PMT worse by worsening insulin levels which inactivates circulating hormones and ‘paralyses’ their effect.
 Therefore, change of diet can make a great difference to PMT (see PCOS).
 Higher protein, low GI, no snack diets can help.

-At present there is no test which can diagnose PMS/PMT, however if you are experiencing some or many of the symptoms above and are finding that your quality of life is affected, you should see your GP, or alternatively make an appointment here at The Surrey Park Clinic where you will see a specialist Gynaecologist.
+At present there isn’t a specific test which can diagnose PMS/PMT, however if you are experiencing the symptoms above and are finding that your quality of life is affected, you can make an appointment to see a specialist gynaecologist here at The Surrey Park Clinic who will assess your symptoms and recommend appropriate solutions.

 You may be asked to record your symptoms and how severe they are on a monthly chart so that we can identify patterns and assess the most appropriate treatment for you.

 Levelling out the rise and fall of symptoms or erratic fluctuations can be very helpful.
-There are several ways of doing this including:
+Ways of doing this include: